Creating Lists Using Transformers

 4. Run the Workspace

-Run the workspace and inspect Grimmett Park again, which contains a few tree points.
+Run the workspace and inspect Grimmett Park again, which contains the tree points.
 The PointOnAreaOverlayer adds an _overlaps attribute that counts the number of points in each area.
-In the Feature Information pane, we can see that it has sixteen overlaps, but attributes from only one of the tree species have been added:
+In the Feature Information window, we can see that there are 16 _overlaps, but attributes from only one of the tree species have been added:

 5. Set PointOnAreaOverlayer Parameters: Generate List On Output 'Area'

 Open the PointOnAreaOverlayer parameters again and uncheck Merge Attributes.
-Instead, check Generate List on Output ‘Area’ .
-Name the list _trees and use Selected Attributes to select the attributes: COMMON_NAME DIAMETER GENUS_NAME SPECIES_NAME TREE_ID HEIGHT_RANGE.
+Now, check Generate List on Output ‘Area’.
+Set the ‘Area’ List Name to _trees and set Add to ‘Area’ List to Selected Attributes.

 6. Run the Workspace